aristanetworks/openmgmt/docs/configuration/openconfig.md

 ### OCTA

 The OpenConfing agent (gNMI API) can leverage the EOS state streaming agent's (TerminAttr) libraries, thus exposing EOS native paths.
-If Octa (OpenConfig+TerminAttr) is enabled then OpenConfig, in addition to accepting OpenConfig paths in gNMI get/subscribe requests, will also support EOS native paths (e.g. Sysdb/Smash paths).
+If Octa (OpenConfig + TerminAttr) is enabled then OpenConfig, in addition to accepting OpenConfig paths in gNMI get/subscribe requests, will also support EOS native paths (e.g. Sysdb/Smash paths).
 This feature was introduced in `4.22.1F`.

 gNMI requests received by Octa are interpreted as either OpenConfig or TerminAttr requests, as follows.

-- gNMI requests containing an origin of `eos_native` are processed as TerminAttr requests.
+- gNMI requests containing an origin of `eos_native` are processed as as native path requests.
 - Requests lacking an origin of `eos_native` are treated as OpenConfig requests.

 A gNMI client that supports specification of an origin as part of the associated RPC is a requirement.

-Note Support for sending GET/SUBSCRIBE requests to both an openconfig and an eos-native path in the same call is not yet supported.
+Note support for sending GET/SUBSCRIBE requests to both an openconfig and an eos-native path in the same call is not yet supported.

 #### How to enable Octa